 Songbirds Are Nesting In My Backyard

-Oak Titmouse photo by Mark Schmitt
+Oak Titmouse photo by Larry Jordan

 I just had to come in from my backyard and write this post about a songbird that I love to see every year.
 This Oak Titmouse (also known as the Plain Titmouse until the species was split into the Oak Titmouse and the Juniper Titmouse in 1997) is a joy to watch.
 These birds are very quick and hardly ever remain still very long.
 They love to fly down to the sunflower seed feeder, grab a seed real quick, then fly back up into the upper branches of the oak tree and pound the seed open while holding it with their feet against the branch to get to the meat.
-You can hear the sound of the Oak Titmouse by double clicking the arrow below.
+You can hear the sound of the Oak Titmouse by clicking the arrow below.

 The Oak Titmouse is a small, 5 3/4 inch tall, brown-tinged gray bird with a small tuft or crest.
 They live year round on the Pacific slope from southern Oregon south through California west of the Sierra Nevada to Baja California.
 They prefer open woodlands of warm, dry oak and oak-pine at low to mid-elevations.